 Look for my short stories in The Northern Review Nov '09 and Cold Flashes (University of Alaska Press, 2010)

-Scroll down for past events and bio
+Scroll down for news and events

 Flight of the Goose: A Story of the Far North ISBN 0967884217, Far Eastern Press Paperback, 432 pp.